Robust Egoistic Rigid Body Localization: Egoistic Estimation of Translation Vectors between Arbitrarily-Shaped Rigid Bodies

 The considered scenario is represented by two rigid bodies as shown in Fig. \ref{fig:sys}, where the parameters, including translation, rotation, as well as the original reference frames of the rigid bodies, are summarized in Table \ref{table::parameters} and will be consistently utilized hereafter, unless when otherwise stated.
 Our first results are given in Fig. \ref{fig:RMSE_Genie_MDS} comparing the translation estimates in a non-egoistic scenario, between the proposed method and the \ac{SotA} in \cite{Chen_2015} respectively in terms of \ac{RMSE} in meter over the range error\footnote{Note that the range error is not equivalent to the exact error in meters but rather the error used in the noise calculations given in \eqref{eq:sqr_meas}.} $\sigma$.

 It can be observed in Figure \ref{fig:RMSE_Genie_MDS} that the proposed \ac{MDS}-based method outperforms the \ac{SotA} of \cite{Chen_2015} for range errors below $20$ cm, which is well within the typical accuracy of sensing technology used in Automotive Industry \cite{MalekianSenJ2018}.
-In turn, in Figure \ref{fig:RMSE_IO_Conf}, it is found that the proposed egoistic scheme for a fully complete scenario achieves a performance very close to that of the Genie-Aided variation, confirming that the contributed (egoistic) \ac{MDS}-based method is capable of handling the practical condition that no prior knowledge on the shape of the target object is available.
+In turn, in Figure \ref{fig:RMSE_IO_Conf}, it is found that the proposed egoistic scheme for a fully complete scenario achieves a performance very close to that of the Genie-Aided variation, confirming that the contributed (egoistic) \ac{MDS}-based method is capable of handling the practical condition that no prior knowledge on the shape of the target object is available{, which makes the method suitable for real-world applications. }

 Finally, further simulations are performed to evaluate the performance of Algorithm \ref{alg:alg1} in systems under different levels of incompletion.
 The results, also shown in Figure \ref{fig:RMSE_IO_Conf}, illustrate the impact of incomplete information on the accuracy \ac{RBL}.
-In particular, it is seen that performance degrades quickly, leading to rather high error floors as the available information goes from fully complete to $80\%$, to $70\%$ complete\footnote{The percentage of completion is computed based on the number of zeros and non-zeros in the connectivity matrix $\bm{W}$ given in equation \eqref{eq:connec_matrix}.}.
+In particular, it is seen that performance degrades quickly, leading to rather high error floors as the available information goes from fully complete to $80\%$, to $70\%$ complete\footnote{The percentage of completion is computed based on the number of zeros and non-zeros in the connectivity matrix $\bm{W}$ given in equation \eqref{eq:connec_matrix}{, by varying $M$}.}.